jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > in [RFC5295].

-If an inner method does not support export of an Extended Master Session Key (EMSK), then IMSK is the MSK of the inner method.
+If an inner method does not support export of an Extended Master Session Key (EMSK), then the IMSK MUST be derived from the MSK of the inner method.
 The MSK is truncated at 32 octets if it is longer than 32 octets or padded to a length of 32 octets with zeros if it is less than 32 octets.